Speed and fluctuations of N-particle branching Brownian motion with spatial selection: The approximating processes: B-, - and -BBM B-, Bb- and B -BBM

 Having defined the event of a breakout, we would now like to define the (random) time of the first breakout.
 This leads to the question of how to handle the particles which hit the right barrier but do not cause a breakout.
 It will turn out that these particles have a non-negligible contribution, so that we cannot simply ignore them.
 Instead, we classify the particles into \emph{tiers}.
 Particles that have never hit the point $a$ form the particles of tier 0.
 As soon as a particle hits $a$ (at time $\tau$, say) it advances to tier 1.
 Its descendants then belong to tier 1 as well, but whenever a descendant hits $a$ and has an ancestor which has hit the space-time line (the ``critical line'') $a-y+(1-\mu)(t-\tau)$ after time $\tau$, it advances to tier 2 and so on.
 Whenever a particle advances to the next tier, it has a chance to break out.

 We now define a set of stopping lines which implement this ``tier structure''.
-Recall from Section \ref{sec:preliminaries_definition} that $U$ denotes the space of individuals and $\mathscr A(t)\subset U$ the set of individuals alive at time $t$.
+As introduced in Section \ref{sec:preliminaries_definition}, $U$ denotes the space of individuals and $\mathscr A(t)\subset U$ the set of individuals alive at time~$t$.
 We define the subset of particles which have not yet hit the origin:

 where $H_0$ is the hitting time functional of 0.
 For each $u\in U$, we now define two sequences of random times $(\tau_l(u))_{l\ge-1}$ and $(\sigma_l(u))_{l\ge0}$ by $\tau_{-1}(u) = 0$, $\sigma_0(u) = 0$ and for $l\ge 0$: